 - 4.A.1.
 The entire score must be called before the ball is served. - 4.A.2.
 Placement.
 The server must serve to the correct service court (the court diagonally opposite the server).
 The serve may clear or touch the net and must clear the NVZ and the NVZ lines.
 The serve may land on any other service court line - 4.A.3.
 If the serve clears the net or hits the net and then touches the receiver or the receiver's partner, it is a point for the serving team. - 4.A.4.
 The moment the ball is served: - 4.A.4.a.
 At least one foot must be on the playing surface behind the baseline. - 4.A.4.b.
 Neither of the server's feet may touch the court on or inside the baseline. - 4.A.4.c.
 Neither of the server's feet may touch outside the imaginary extensions of the sideline or centerline. - 4.A.4.d.
 (Wheelchair) Both rear wheels must be on the playing surface behind the baseline and may not touch the court on or inside the baseline or outside the imaginary extensions of the sideline or centerline. - 4.A.5.
 The Volley Serve.
-The server shall use only one hand to perform the serve.
-No foreign substances, material, apparatus, or additional body parts shall be applied to the hand or aid the hand that releases the pickleball.
+The server shall use only one hand to release the ball to perform the serve.
+If the ball is visibly spun by the server during the release, the part(s) of the hand contacting the ball must be bare.
 The server's release of the ball must be visible to the referee and the receiver.
 In matches without a referee, the server's release of the ball must be visible to the receiver.
-A replay shall be called before the return of serve if the release of the ball is not visible.
-Exception: A player who has the use of only one hand may use their hand alone to release the ball to perform the serve or use only their paddle to toss or drop the ball to perform the serve.
+A replay shall be called before the return of serve if the release of the ball is not visible or if the referee (or receiver in non-officiated matches) cannot discern whether an item on the hand contacted a visibly spun ball.
+Exception: A player who has the use of only one hand may use their hand or paddle to release the ball to perform the serve.